Choosing Scottish Highers and Advanced Highers

 - Attend higher education conventions, university open days and events at school to get as much information as you can

-- Choose subjects you enjoy and are confident you can achieve the required grades for
+- Choose subjects you enjoy and are confident you can get the required grades for

 - Universities in Scotland publish ‘minimum’ entry requirements for widening access students, and ‘standard’ entry requirements for all other students – you can check with the university to find out if you'd be considered a widening access student